fbpx Skip to main content

 What is a Regional Advisory Board?

-As DBL continues to grow and embark on their journey to better the lives of those with disabilities, pairing them with an amazing Assistance Dog, they are also working on cultivating the next generation of leaders across the country, currently targeting the Pacific Northwest, Northeast, and Southwest regions to become involved in carrying out their mission and vision.
+As DBL continues to grow and embark on their journey to better the lives of those with disabilities, pairing them with an amazing Assistance Dog, they are also working on cultivating the next generation of leaders across the country, currently targeting the Pacific Northwest, California, Texas, Southeast and the Northeast regions to become involved in carrying out their mission and vision.

-DBL’s Regional Advisory Boards (RAB), formerly Young Professionals Boards, are comprised of like-minded individuals who share a similar passion for dogs and giving back to people with disabilities in their communities.
+DBL’s Regional Advisory Boards (RAB) are comprised of like-minded individuals who share a similar passion for dogs and giving back to people with disabilities in their communities.
 Members are engaged in advocating for and marketing the mission of DBL, participating in outreach events, as well as planning and fundraising through a variety of initiatives.

 Am I A Good Fit For The Regional Advisory Board?